To ensure a safe and fun environment for all, we ask that all participants, volunteers, and parents or guardians respect our camp rules.

 At our Orleans, Barrhaven or Kanata camps

-• All parents or guardians doing a drop-off or pick-up must have valid photo ID.
+• All parents/guardians dropping off or picking up a child must have a valid photo ID.

 Participant rules

 1. Respect all participants and instructors – no violent behaviour or verbal abuse.
 Everyone deserves to have fun without worrying about disruptive participants.
-We don’t tolerate violent or abusive participants.
-They’ll be sent home if they cause harm to other participants or instructors.
+We don’t tolerate violent or abusive participants; those who engage in those behaviours will be sent home immediately.
+If such behaviour continues throughout the camp, the administration reserves the right to remove the participant from the program.

-2. Take care of materials, classrooms and labs.
-The University of Ottawa lends us classrooms, labs and equipment.
+2. Respect the materials, classrooms and labs.
+The University of Ottawa and rented schools lend us classrooms, labs and equipment.
 We must respect this privilege.
 For safety reasons, participants who fail to follow rules regarding equipment won’t be allowed to take part in related activities.

 3. Listen to the instructor and stay with them at all times.
 Participants must remain with their designated instructor and follow their instructions at all times.
-Those who don’t won’t be allowed to take part in science and engineering activities.
+This is essential for ensuring safety and smooth operation of the activities.
+Participants who do not comply with these guidelines will not be allowed to take part in science and engineering activities.

 Rules for volunteers

 1. Inform camp administration of any important medical or allergy information.
-We require that volunteers with life-threatening allergies or medical conditions submit a medical information form (PDF, 310 KB) on the Monday morning of the first week of camp.
+We require that volunteers with life-threatening allergies or medical conditions fill out a medical information form on the Monday morning of the first week of camp.

 3. Sign in and sign out.
 You must sign in at and sign out on with an instructor.
 We use the sign in/sign out to track your volunteer hours and know whether you’re on campus.